rtsmc/dotfiles/README.md

 # dotfiles

-Personal Linux dotfiles for a Sway-based desktop.
+dotfiles for my laptop linux setup, which is based on Arch Linux and the Sway window manager.

-This repo is managed as a bare Git repository:
+This repo is managed as a bare git repo:

 ```sh
 git clone --bare https://github.com/rtsmc/dotfiles.git "$HOME/.dotfiles"